2026-07-03

 Without expectation.
 Don't ask for a thank-you.
 Don't post about it on social media.
 Don't ask later "did you like it."
 Give it and step back.

 At the right time.
-The first week is too raw β€” they're overwhelmed.
+The first week is too raw for many people.
 The first month is often the right window.
 The first anniversary is also meaningful, as is the day after a birthday they would have shared.

 Acknowledge the awkwardness.
 A note like "I don't know if this is the right thing to send, but I wanted you to have it" gives your friend permission to feel however they feel about it.
 Pretending the choice was obvious puts pressure on them to react positively.